conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 - Active Controller Count
 - Unclean Leader Election

-#### Alerting Support via API & CLI
+***

+### New CLI/API resource Alert

-We have reworked our alerts by allowing you to create them via the API or CLI in addition to the UI.
+Alerts can now be created via the API or CLI in addition to the UI.
 See below for example config, and check the [Alerts documentation](/platform/reference/resource-reference/console/#alert) for more details.

 ````yaml